- It's OK to set boundaries and stay in a hotel during the holidays, etiquette expert says

 How to say 'no'

-When home life is chaotic for holiday hosts, it's OK to let people know that you're not prepared for overnight guests.
+Life can be chaotic for holiday hosts, and it's OK to let people know that you're not prepared for overnight guests.
 Hosts who travel a lot before the holidays are likely to have a hard time getting ready for houseguests.

-"It's perfectly OK to say, 'due to schedules and the way this holiday is working out, it would be easier for us if you were able to stay in one of the local inns or hotels,' " says Post, who is co-author of the 18th edition of "Emily Post's Etiquette."
+"It's perfectly OK to say, 'due to schedules and the way this holiday is working out, it would be easier for us if you were able to stay in one of the local inns or hotels,' " says Post, who is co-author of the 18th edition of "Emily Post's Etiquette" and great-great-granddaughter of etiquette icon Emily Post.

 On the flip side, it's also acceptable to turn down a host who's insistent you stay in their home.
 Just be prepared for some resistance to your decision.